BG3-Community-Library-Team/bg3-community/Tutorials/Toolkit/Creating-a-new-level.md

 If you closed a window by accident, you can eiter `Load Layout`, `Reset Layout` or go to `View` and re-open it there.

+You can also drag windows outside of the toolkit (this might make it easier to see things if you have multiple screens).
+However, they will end up re-docked when you reopen the toolkit.

 ## Settings

 Maybe